NikolettaGr/Project1-Paw-Walkers/README.md

   No errors or warnings were found when passing through the official W3C (Jigsaw) validator except:

     - 2 errors for imported style sheets.
-    - Even though this error is present, I don't believe it is 100% accurate.
+    - Even though this error is present, I don't understand why, while testing on different browsers they are working good.

     ![2 Warnings](documentation/css-warnings.png)